-106b/3 If members qualify for both a handicap and scratch award, and the league rule limits a member to one award but does not state which one takes precedence, how is award distribution determined?
+If members qualify for both a handicap and scratch award, and the league rule limits a member to one award but does not state which one takes precedence, how is award distribution determined?
 In accordance with Rule 103b, the league board should make the decision.
 Some bowlers believe scratch scores are more meaningful, while others believe handicap awards should take precedence in a handicap league.
 The board will make the decision and a league rule should be adopted for the next season.

 106b/4 Can scratch awards be issued in a handicap league?

 Yes, as long as scratch awards are provided by league rules or the adopted prize list.

 106b/5 A member is in contention for the high game award, but the member bowled as a substitute during the early part of the season.
 The player bowled the game as a regular member and not as a substitute.
 Is the member eligible for the league prize?

-Yes, provided the individual bowled the required number of games (such as two-thirds) to qualify for an res, provided the individual bowled the required number of games (such as two-thirds) to quality for an individual award.
+Yes, provided the individual bowled the required number of games (such as two-thirds) to qualify for an individual award.
 According to Rule 106b, Item 2(a)(2), the games bowled as a substitute and as a regular member are combined to determine the required number of games, unless the league rules state otherwise.
 Therefore, since the member bowled the game as a regular league member, they would be eligible for the award.

-106b/6 Our league gives out an award for the high average bowler in the league.
+Our league gives out an award for the high average bowler in the league.
 The league has a rule requiring participants to bowl two-thirds of the scheduled league games or 60 games to be eligible for a league award.
 The bowler who has high average bowled 84 games in the league but their first 12 games in the league were bowled as a substitute.
 Is the bowler still eligible for the high average award?
 Yes.
 The league secretary subtracts the 12 games bowled as a substitute from the 84 game total and resulting pinfall bowled from the bowler's total pinfall.
 If the bowler still has high average based on the 72 games and the adjusted total pinfall bowled as a regular member, they would be entitled to the award.